Sreeram0juBhavani/task1/README.md

 **TEMPERATURE CONVERTER**
-This is the fist Task of my Internship on WEB DEVELOPMENT.........
+This is the first Task of my Internship on WEB DEVELOPMENT.........
 Languages Used:
         .HTML
         .CSS